Cross-correlation between $Planck$ CMB lensing potential and galaxy catalogues from HELP: Data Availability

 \section{Data Availability}

 The HELP catalogue used in our analysis is publicly available at \url{http://hedam.lam.fr/HELP/dataproducts/} and the \textit{Planck} 2018 data products can be obtained from \url{https://pla.esac.esa.int/\#cosmology}.
-The simulated data sets in our study can be generated as described in the main text.
+The simulated data sets will be shared on reasonable request to the corresponding author.